FaiqaN27/Leetcode/README.md

 ## 📌 Note
 These solutions are written for **learning and practice purposes**.
-There may be multiple ways to solve a problem—this repo reflects my personal approaches and thought process.
+There may be multiple ways to solve a problem.This repo reflects my personal approaches and thought process.

 ---